GerHobbelt/owemdjee/README.md

 - **bibtool** [📁](./bibtool) [🌐](https://github.com/GerHobbelt/bibtool) -- a tool for manipulating BibTeX data bases.
 BibTeX provides a mean to integrate citations into LaTeX documents.
 BibTool allows the manipulation of BibTeX files which goes beyond the possibilities -- and intentions -- of BibTeX.
 - **bibutils** [📁](./bibutils) [🌐](https://github.com/GerHobbelt/bibutils) -- the `bibutils` set interconverts between various bibliography formats using a common MODS-format XML intermediate.
 For example, one can convert RIS-format files to Bibtex by doing two transformations: RIS->MODS->Bibtex.
 By using a common intermediate for N formats, only 2N programs are required and not N²-N.
 - **binlog** [📁](./binlog) [🌐](https://github.com/GerHobbelt/binlog) -- a high performance C++ log library to produce structured binary logs.
+- **Bi-Sent2Vec** [📁](./Bi-Sent2Vec) [🌐](https://github.com/GerHobbelt/Bi-Sent2Vec) -- provides cross-lingual numerical representations (features) for words, short texts, or sentences, which can be used as input to any machine learning task with applications geared towards cross-lingual word translation, cross-lingual sentence retrieval as well as cross-lingual downstream NLP tasks.
+The library is a cross-lingual extension of [Sent2Vec](https://github.com/epfml/sent2vec).
+Bi-Sent2Vec vectors are also well suited to monolingual tasks as indicated by a marked improvement in the monolingual quality of the word embeddings.
+(For more details, see [paper](https://arxiv.org/abs/1912.12481))
 - **BitFunnel** [📁](./BitFunnel) [🌐](https://github.com/GerHobbelt/BitFunnel) -- the BitFunnel search index is used by [Bing's](http://www.bing.com) super-fresh, news, and media indexes.
 The algorithm is described in [BitFunnel: Revisiting Signatures for
 - **bitsery** [📁](./bitsery) [🌐](https://github.com/GerHobbelt/bitsery) -- header only C++ binary serialization library, designed around the networking requirements for real-time data delivery, especially for games.
 All cross-platform requirements are enforced at compile time, so serialized data do not store any meta-data information and is as small as possible.
 - **BLAKE3** [📁](./BLAKE3) [🌐](https://github.com/GerHobbelt/BLAKE3) -- cryptographic hash